saikumar970/digital-logic-design-iiith/SRIP_project_2/README.md

 2. This file uses 'sessionStorage' variables(which uses key value pairs to store data), which remain as long as the tab is open, and do not clear on page refreshes.
 These variables are used to store the settings of the user.
 3. Since the simcir library uses the json data provided at the start, and then replaces it by the simulation, we need to refresh the page and set new json data in the 'simcir' div.
 4. Different settings are stored in different key-value pairs in sessionStorage.
-	* 'OSCfreq' - The frequency of OSC
+	* 'Half Adder' - Is true if the button "Load Half adder" is clicked
-	* 'SISO' - Is true if the button "Load SISO Register" is clicked
+	* 'Full Adder' - Is true if the button "Load Full adder" is clicked
-	* 'SIPO' - Is true if the button "Load SIPO Register" is clicked
+	* 'Parallel Adder' - Is true if the button "Load Parallel adder" is clicked
 5. The program first checks if there should be any circuit preloaded.
 If yes, then it checks all the settings and sets them up accordingly.
 If no, then it loads a blank simulation with the settings applied.
 6. The file also handles all the click events on the webpage to make the buttons interactable